2024 Château Phélan Ségur Saint-Estèphe

 • Mushroom lasagna with béchamel sauce – a creamy, earthy pairing for the elegance of the wine.

-• Veal loin with morels and tarragon – refined meat with umami that emphasises the complexity of the wine.
+• Veal tenderloin with morels and tarragon – refined meat with umami that emphasises the complexity of the wine.

-• Date and walnut terrine with beetroot – a surprising combination in which sweet and earthy elements come together.
+• Date and walnut terrine with beetroot – a surprising combination that brings together sweet and earthy elements.

 • Ravioli filled with roasted pumpkin and sage butter – soft, sweet notes in harmony with the structure and fruit of the wine.